satheeshari3/SmartTicketing/README.md

 It is built using FastAPI and MongoDB, and uses a simple machine learning model (TF-IDF + Logistic Regression) for classifying the queries.

-## NEW FEATURE: FREQUENTLY OCCURING TICKETS AND RATE LIMITING (create-ticket) TO STOP ABUSE USING REDIS
+## NEW FEATURE: CACHING FREQUENTLY OCCURING TICKETS AND RATE LIMITING (create-ticket) TO STOP ABUSE USING REDIS
 ## Features

 - Classifies user queries into categories